GSA/digitalgov.gov/content/posts/2015/03/2015-03-17-trends-on-tuesday-big-ideas-from-mobile-world-congress.md

 slug: trends-on-tuesday-big-ideas-from-mobile-world-congress
 date: 2015-03-17 10:00:10 -0400
 title: 'Trends on Tuesday: Big Ideas from Mobile World Congress'
-summary: ' Mobile World Congress, the world&rsquo;s largest mobile infrastructure, software, hardware, product and app show, took place in Barcelona, Spain, and I attended for the fifth time.
-This year&rsquo;s show shattered previous records with more than 93,000 attendees across'
+summary: ' Mobile World Congress, the world’s largest mobile infrastructure, software, hardware, product and app show, took place in Barcelona, Spain, and I attended for the fifth time.
+This year’s show shattered previous records with more than 93,000 attendees across'
 authors:
   - wsullivan
 categories: